MostTornBrain/Waterrower/README.md

 * This was tested on a Raspberry Pi 3, running Raspbian Jessie.
 It should be fairly easy to port to other platforms.
 * Requires Bluez with LE support.
-  * I tested using Bluesz 5.43.
+  * I tested using Bluez 5.43.
 * Waterrower with S4 interface
 * Python